 Despite the high demand for talent, the European pool of next generation leaders in research, innovation and venture investment continues to be limited by the underrepresentation of women in all parts of the innovation ecosystem.
 Women represent less than 20% of senior management in deep tech start-ups that have raised Series A or B, with CTO positions stagnating at 1% for the last 3 years.
 In technology investment, men-only teams captured 91% of all capital raised and 85% of all rounds across Europe in 2020, and these imbalances are confirmed at regional level for Central and Eastern Europe and for Nordic countries.
 In the Central and Eastern European region, only 19% of the Venture Capitals are led by women or mixed teams, while 81% are led by all-male teams; women led VC funds represent a single digit share of assets under management.
 In the Nordic countries, only 11% of VC partner positions are held by women.
 Women are equally underrepresented in the management of venture capital, with cascading consequences for the rest of the innovation world, as female investors tend to invest more than men in companies with female founders.

-The new WomenTechEU scheme, to be launched shortly, and the EIC Women Leadership Programme are just two of the actions that the EIC is taking to support the role of women in tech.
+The new WomenTechEU scheme and the EIC Women Leadership Programme are just two of the actions that the EIC is taking to support the role of women in tech.
 Check the Statement on Gender & Diversity in the EIC for more information.